laxmi-94666/Winter-PrepInsta-Internship/Week 8 Capstone Project/readme.md

 ## Tableau Dashboard

-The pinnacle of the project is the creation of a dynamic Tableau dashboard, hosted live [here](https://public.tableau.com/app/profile/arijit.dhali/viz/FitnessDashboard_17066249737060/HomeDashboard).
+The pinnacle of the project is the creation of a dynamic Tableau dashboard, hosted live.
 This interactive dashboard encapsulates the essence of the fitness data, making it accessible and user-friendly.

 ## Repository Structure